top of page

 5. Calyces:

-• These cup-shaped structures enclose the tips of the renal pyramids and collect urine, draining it into the renal pelvis.
+• The renal pelvis is divided into major calyces, which further divide into minor calyces.
+These cup-shaped structures enclose the tips of the renal pyramids, collecting urine and draining it into the renal pelvis.

 Blood Supply